jdx/mise/docs/configuration.md

 ### `RTX_TASK_OUTPUT=prefix`

-This controls the output of `rtx run`.
+This controls the output of `mise run`.
 It can be one of:

 - `prefix` - (default if jobs > 1) print by line with the prefix of the task name
 - `interleave` - (default if jobs == 1) display stdout/stderr as it comes in